Get luxury travel benefits with the Marriott Brilliant American Express credit card | CNN Underscored

 When you add up the perks you get with the Marriott Brilliant Amex, you can easily get more value from the card than it costs, especially in the first year.

-Based on Marriott’s award chart, that means you can use your Free Night Award at any Category 1-5 hotel, any Category 6 Marriott when off-peak or standard rates are in effect, and even at a Category 7 property during off-peak dates.
+Based on Marriott’s award chart, that means you can use your Free Night Award at any Category 1 to 5 hotel, any Category 6 Marriott when off-peak or standard rates are in effect and even at a Category 7 property during off-peak dates.
 That opens up popular spots like the Waikiki Beach Marriott Resort & Spa in Honolulu or the Renaissance Aruba Resort & Casino in the Caribbean.

 We also like the fact that the Marriott Brilliant Amex comes with 15 elite night credits each year.
 While you’ll already get Marriott Gold elite status with the card to score some elite benefits right away, the elite credits give you a leg up when it comes to climbing up to higher levels of status through paid stays.